forage

 Lilac

 The first thing most people think about when lilacs come to mind is the scent.
 Lilac blooms are so fragrant, that you’ll smell them before you see them.
 I enjoy using lilacs in my home decor, but I’ve found an even better use for them: in food!
 Edible lilacs are a spring treat that can’t be beat.
+The flowers are not only edible, but also offer a subtle floral flavor to dishes and can be used to make fragrant syrups and infusions.
 Try them in one of these amazing recipes.

 milkweed